See the 2017 Tour de France on a Bike Weekender Short Break

 - Quality road bike hire available

-If you would like to experience the atmosphere of the world’s premiere cycling stage race first hand as it heads in to the big alpine mountains, why not join us for an unforgettable weekend of challenging riding, magnificent scenery and great camaraderie at our base in the Aravis Mountains.
+If you would like to experience the atmosphere of the world’s premiere cycling stage race first hand, why not join us for an unforgettable weekend of challenging riding, magnificent scenery and great camaraderie at our base in the Aravis Mountains.

-To whet your appetite even more, here are some extra details of the 3 stages passing through our neck of the woods last year (2016) to give you an idea of your weekend’s challenges!
+To whet your appetite even more, here are some extra details of the 3 stages which passed through our neck of the woods last year (2016) to give you an idea of your weekend’s challenges!

 Stage 18 – Sallanches > Megève

-Sallanches to Megeve Time trial – one for the climbers amongst the ‘rouleurs’ or the best ‘rouleurs’ amongst the climbers, this atypical mountain stage could shake up the GC going into the last two big mountain days.
+Sallanches to Megeve Time trial – one for the climbers amongst the ‘rouleurs’ or the best ‘rouleurs’ amongst the climbers, this atypical mountain stage consolidated Froome’s dominiation of the GC going into the last two big mountain days.

 Stage 19 – Albertville > Saint-Gervais

 Albertville to Saint Gervais – a big day in the mountains crossing two different Forclaz on the way.
-The magnificent views of Mont Blanc won’t ease the pain of 6 challenging climbs, not least the 12.4km HC climb up the Bisanne.
+The magnificent views of Mont Blanc didn’t ease the pain of 6 challenging climbs and some wet descents, not least the 12.4km HC climb up the Bisanne.

 Stage 20 – Megève > Morzine

-Megeve to Morzine – arguably this year’s queen stage saved for the last day, taking in four of the northern Alps’ most iconic climbs, all accessible from our base in the Aravis, each climb getting progressively harder culminating in the brutal Joux Plane – the whole Tour could be decided on the very last day!
+Megeve to Morzine – arguably last year’s queen stage saved for the last day, taking in four of the northern Alps’ most iconic climbs, all accessible from our base in the Aravis, each climb getting progressively harder culminating in the brutal Joux Plane .